You have 0 shipments in your cart

 Be Aware Of Surcharges

 Shipping costs don’t stop at the label price.
-If you’re not paying attention, surcharges can be added by the courier for not following their policies or procedures.
+Surcharges can be added by couriers for not following their policies or procedures.
+If you're not paying attention, they add up quickly.

 Always review the fine print of each courier’s pricing structure, or use a platform that clearly outlines all applicable fees upfront.
 On Interparcel’s quote page, you can click the information icon next to each courier service to view specific requirements and confirm whether your shipment qualifies.